(+44) 203-287 0408

 - receive dividends as appropriate.

-A shareholder’s agreement may be drawn up in order to regulate or restrict certain activities, such as the transfer of shares or the appointment of directors.
+shareholder’s agreement may be drawn up in order to regulate or restrict certain activities, such as the transfer of shares or the appointment of directors.
 The rights of shareholders can be determined by the classes of shares, as established by each company.

-A shareholder’s liability is limited as per the characteristics of the company.
+shareholder’s liability is limited as per the characteristics of the company.
 One of our agents can give you more information if you open a company in Denmark.

 Minority shareholders’ rights in Denmark